gravital-hr/gravital-hr.github.io/index.md

 menu_language: en

 header:
-  title: The Gravity of Talents in one HR Software
+  title: The Gravity of Talents <br>in one HR Software
   text: >
-    Centralizing all HR data in a
+    Centralizing all HR data in a single platform
-    single platform resulting in
+    <br>resulting in
     measurable business outcomes.
   action: # action button is optional
-    label: Find Out More
+    label: Find Out how
     url: '#services'